 There's a broken canister of mutant ooze leaking down into the sewers!
 But don't worry because this sticky slime is non-toxic, and it's so easy to make, a three-year-old can do it!

-Need to calculate the domain and range of a graphed piecewise function?
-Learn how with this free video lesson.
+Need help figuring out how to graph a rational function with limits?
+Learn how to graph a rational function using limits to find discontinuities and functional asymptotes with this free video lesson.
 From Ramanujan to calculus co-creator Gottfried Leibniz, many of the world's best and brightest mathematical minds have belonged to autodidacts.
 And, thanks to the Internet, it's easier than ever to follow in their footsteps (or just finish your homework or study for that next big test).

 If you're not just a chemistry nerd, but also a firearms freak and explosives nut, then this home brew chemistry concoction is just what you need for some cheap homemade potassium chlorate.
 It's a mixture of potassium, chlorine and oxygen (KClO3) and is used for such things as gun primers, propellents, and explosives (when mixed with the appropriate fuel).
 And guess what?
 NurdRage is going to show you the steps for this makeshift potassium chlorate.